Kinds of Phonetic Picture - Writings update: 12.1.06

 Phonetic systems for artificial languages

-and at the descriptions of the single syllable-, letter- and position writings.
+and in the descriptions of single syllable-, letter- and position writings.

 Beauty, psyche